puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

 12. To configure Code Manager, run `puppet agent -t` twice.
 Each run should take about 1-2 minutes.

 ✅ **Result:** Code Manager is enabled and configured.
-CD4PE can now initiate code deployments as part of a pipeline job run.
+Continuous Delivery for PE can now initiate code deployments as part of a pipeline job run.

-Integrate CD4PE with Puppet Enterprise
+Integrate Continuous Delivery for PE with Puppet Enterprise
 ========

 🔀 Switch to the Windows Workstation tab